12-Door Biparting Bifold Barn Door Hardware Kits

 Technical diagram illustrating the operation of a 12-door bi-parting bi-fold system (6+6), showing six folded panels stacked on the left side and six panels stacked on the right side of the opening.

 Twelve-door biparting bifold hardware uses two independent 6-door one-way assemblies — six panels on each side — that fold and stack to their respective walls when open, leaving the full opening clear.
 Each side is a 6-door one-way system producing a 15 in stack, split symmetrically from the center.
-Goldberg Brothers J top mount only — standard and heavy duty, all 17 finish colors, covers openings up to 572 in.
+Goldberg Brothers J top mount only — standard and heavy duty, all 17 finish colors, covering openings up to 284 in with standard duty or up to 572 in with heavy duty.
 For the full bifold buying guide, see our bifold hardware collection.

 Common Questions